-We openly advocate what's called a "diversity of tactics," meaning we've got as much respect for those practicing non-violent civil disobedience as we do for arsonists- that is to say, only as much respect as the individual actions themselves deserve on their own merit at the time, place, and social context in which they were used.
+We openly advocate what's called a "diversity of tactics," meaning we've got as much respect for those practicing non-violent civil disobedience as we do for arsonists-that is to say, only as much respect as the individual actions themselves deyou treat people as it is about what fantastic utopia you hope to one day live in.

 Sometimes we call this intertwining of the means and the ends "prefiguration."
 Anarchists aim to act in ways that maximize other people's autonomy.
 Most Marxists, state communists, and other "revolutionary" ideologies suggest a vanguard with which to seize power.
 We've no interest in seizing power for anyone but ourselves, and we oppose anyone who thinks they ought to rule us, "revolutionary" or not.